kalaluusua/Forecasting-of-Electricity-Consumption-and-Stochastic-Optimization-of-Electricity-Generation/README.md

-This Repository contains two projects: *Forecasting of Electricity Consumption and Optimization of Acquisitions* (in Finnish) and *Electricity Generation and Transmission Problem*.
+This Repository contains two projects related to electricity economics: *Forecasting of Electricity Consumption and Optimization of Acquisitions* (in Finnish) and *Electricity Generation and Transmission Problem*.
 The first project focuses on time series analysis and forecasting, while the second project applies deterministic and stochastic linear optimization in a practical setting.

 # Forecasting of Electricity Consumption and Optimization of Acquisitions (in Finnish)